Glossary

 - SLIPPAGE The difference between the expected fill price and the actual fill price.

 - Happens in fast markets and on news releases.
 Market orders are subject to slippage; limit orders are not (but may not fill).
 Wide-spread volatile instruments slip more.
-See also SPREAD
+Lihat juga SPREAD

 - SPREAD The gap between BID and ASK, expressed in ticks or pips.